Rick Farr of Farr & Pursey Equine Vets shares his expert advice on the pros and cons of going barefoot with horses and

 I believe that, under certain circumstances, any horse can go barefoot and if I had the choice I would prefer horses to go unshod.
 However, it should be made very clear that the unshod foot in the domestic situation can be compromised if the following are not taken into account:

 • No foot is perfect, however conformational imbalances can be made significantly worse if the hoof capsule is not supported and balanced correctly.
 Assessment of the static conformation and dynamic foot flight is imperative in order to maintain the stability of the foot.
 This should be assessed regularly and addressed accordingly.
-If your horse has ‘balance’ issues it would benefit from being shod.
+If your horse has ‘balance’ issues, it is likely it would benefit from being shod.

 • If your horse has been shod in the past and has wear on the shoe, you should ask yourself “would a bare foot withstand the same amount of wear?”

 I would also highly recommend clients to consider the following: